Moving into Your New Home

 Utilities include your gas, electric, water and sewer services.
 There are also other common services that the landlord may require you to pay for, such as garbage and recycling pickup.
 You will need to arrange for electric and gas series and may or may not need to arrange to pay for water and sewer.
 Internet and cable services are not considered utilities.
 You will have to arrange for them yourself.

-People with low income can often qualify for financial assistance to pay for their gas electric bills.
-The Maryland Energy Assistance Program (MEAP) is a federally-funded year-round assistance program for qualifying households.
+People with low income can often qualify for financial assistance to pay for their gas and electric bills.
+The Maryland Energy Assistance Program (MEAP) is a federally funded year-round assistance program for qualifying households.
 The program provides bill payment assistance, energy crisis assistance, as well as weatherization and home repairs.

 INSTALLATION FEES FOR CABLE AND INTERNET